Have a look at our frequently asked questions:

 Loads!
 We work with all students and graduates at the University of Cumbria, individually and in groups, to develop your employability skills.
 We run workshops and events throughout the academic year, and we work with employers to help students gain graduate jobs.

 I'm not sure what I want to do after my course – can you help?

 Can I still access the Careers & Employability Service after I graduate?

 Graduates of the University of Cumbria can use the service for 3 years after they graduate.
 Make sure you re-activate your My Career Enriched account when you graduate!

 How can I request an Careers appointment?

-We offer 30-minute face-to-face appointments at our Ambleside, Carlisle (Fusehill Street and Brampton Road) and Lancaster campuses.
-We also offer appointments by phone or Skype for students at other campuses and graduates.
-To request an appointment please complete this short questionnaire: Appointment Request Form.
+Face-to-face appointments are available at our Ambleside, Carlisle (Fusehill Street and Brampton Road) and Lancaster campuses.
+We also can also call you by phone or via Skype for students at other campuses and graduates.

 What will happen at an appointment?

 The session is driven by you - it focuses on your ideas, needs and any potential barriers you may be experiencing.
 We will discuss your requirements and what you want to focus on in the appointment and work on your career direction, goals and plans.
 It is practical and confidence-building.

 If you have a careers question please get in touch with us through the ‘Queries’ section on My Career Enriched and a member of our team will get back to you within 5 working days.
 Occasionally, at busy times or during public holidays, it may take more than 5 working days to reply; however, a message will let you know if this is the case.
 If you are unable to access My Career Enriched please e-mail email@example.com.